Improving the Customer Experience: Where to Start

 Analyze Your Data

 Review your marketing, sales, and service analytics and data.
 After all, this is one of the main reasons why you collect it!
 Review website stats, look through sales pipeline data, and service/success reports.
-Word of caution: stay focused; this activity can become a major distraction if you're not careful! data
+Word of caution: stay focused; this activity can become a major distraction if you're not careful!

 Here are 11 stats that you may want to consider analyzing (in no particular order):